tracyreed/profitwisesucks.com/README.md

 And at Heistein Dep.
 89:10, Mar 2 2022 we have:

-Q And I know you don't remember the name necessarily, Roderick Hamby, but you do recall a discussion about another potential participant in the LLC; correct?
+Q: And I know you don't remember the name necessarily, Roderick Hamby, but you do recall a discussion about another potential participant in the LLC; correct?

-A Correct.
+A: Correct.

-Q And that was at the inception of the relationship; correct?
+Q: And that was at the inception of the relationship; correct?

-A Correct.
+A: Correct.

 Furthermore, in an [email dated July 15, 2020](/Re_ Statements needed.pdf){:target="_blank"}  (this is well before Heistein's deposition testimony of 3/3/2022)
 I specifically call out that there are partners and that one was stealing money